-UO Career Center Career: Career counselors and advisers experienced in working with graduate students and postdocs can assist with career exploration, networking, and the job search process.
-Counselors advise students on application materials, including resumes, CVs and cover letters.
+UO Career Center Career: Career counselors and advisors can assist with career exploration, networking, and the job search process.
+Counselors coach students on interview skills and preparing application materials, including resumes, CVs and cover letters.

 UOTeach: MEd in Curriculum & Teaching: UOTeach is a graduate program that leads to a teaching license and a master’s of education degree in Curriculum and Teaching.
 The program offers two strands: Elementary (Grades K-5) and Middle/High School (Grades 6-12).
 The full-time program begins once per year in summer and takes five terms (summer through the following summer term) to complete.
 It is a cohort-based program (students are taught as a community rather than as a collection of individuals) in which students take courses in a specified sequence.

 UO Master’s Industrial Internship Program: The Master’s Industrial Internship Program at the University of Oregon trains students in the real-world knowledge and skills necessary to be successful in the industrial research laboratory – and at the interview table.
 We believe an advanced degree should help you land a job and prepare you for a successful career.

 UO Advanced Materials Analysis and Characterization Master’s Degree Program: An accelerated, industry-focused, interdisciplinary master’s program to analyze and characterize advanced materials using cutting-edge, high-tech tools.